kubedb/docs/docs/guides/mysql/quickstart/index.md

 persistentvolumeclaim/data-mysql-quickstart-0   Bound    pvc-716f627c-9aa2-47b6-aa64-a547aab6f55c   1Gi        RWO            standard       20h
 ```

-From the above output, you can see that all mysql resources(`StatefulSet`, `Service`, etc.) are deleted except `PVC` and `Secret`.
+From the above output, you can see that all mysql resources(`PetSet`, `Service`, etc.) are deleted except `PVC` and `Secret`.
 You can recreate your mysql again using this resources.

 >You can also set the `terminationPolicy` to `Halt`(deprecated).
 It's behavior same as `halt` and right now `Halt` is replaced by `Halt`.

 **Delete:**

 If you want to delete the existing database along with the volumes used, but want to restore the database from previously taken `snapshots` and `secrets` then you might want to set the `MySQL` object `terminationPolicy` to `Delete`.
-In this setting, `StatefulSet` and the volumes will be deleted.
+In this setting, `PetSet` and the volumes will be deleted.
 If you decide to restore the database, you can do so using the snapshots and the credentials.

 When the [TerminationPolicy](/docs/guides/mysql/concepts/database/index.md#specterminationpolicy) is set to `Delete` and the MySQL object is deleted, the KubeDB operator will delete the StatefulSet and its pods along with PVCs but leaves the `secret` and database backup data(`snapshots`) intact.